braindatalab/PyBispectra/docs/source/index.rst

 Parallel processing and `Numba <https://numba.pydata.org/>`_ optimisation are implemented to reduce computation times.
-There is a minor reliance on the `MNE <https://mne.tools/stable/index.html>`_ signal procressing toolbox for performing wave shape analyses.
+There is a minor reliance on the `MNE <https://mne.tools/stable/index.html>`_ signal processing toolbox.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
    :titlesonly:
    :caption: Contents: